 Thus, PQQ may have been present throughout early biological conception and evolution.
 PQQ is also a potent plant growth factor.
 Consequently, for animals and humans, there has been constant exposure to PQQ.
 [Potential physiological importance of pyrroloquinoline quinone.]

 The stodgy writing by these scientists forces me to paraphrase their work for you: From the discovery that it’s been around since the beginning of time, they have concluded that it was probably present when life first formed on earth.
 This would make sense since, as stated above; it is a plant growth factor.
 In animals it appears to have influence over bodily functions with “apparent survival benefits” such as improved neonatal growth and reproductive performance.
 It is cognitive protective, immune enhancing, and a powerful antioxidant.
-It even protects us from events (heart and brain) that occur because of a lack of oxygen, like strokes and heart attacks.
-However, because of its ability to regrow new mitochondria and refresh tired, overworked mitochondria, those scientists feel that it might prove to be vital to life itself, and remember what Vital Amines eventually went on to be called?
+It even protects us from events (heart and brain) that occur because of lack of oxygen, like strokes and heart attacks.
+However, because of its ability to regrow new mitochondria and refresh tired, overworked mitochondria, those scientists feel that it might prove to be vital to life itself.
+Remember what Vital Amines eventually went on to be called?
 Vitamins?

 So let’s sum up what we’ve got so far.